Codingwal/Accropoly/README.md

     - perf: performance improvements
     - build: changes that affect the build system or external dependencies
     - revert: reverts a previous commit
+    - ressource: new or updated ressources (images, fonts, ...)
 ### Example
 #### docs: add commit convention to README.md
 This ensures that commit messages are consistent and helpful